hrishioa/hrishioa.github.io/_posts/2016-01-30-ethereum-and-uber-building-a-decentralized-ride-sharing-platform-on-the-blockchain.md

 layout: post
 title: "Ride-sharing on the Blockchain - Part 1"
 date: 2016-01-30 20:39:37
-image: '/assets/img/'
+image: 'Ethereum/banner.jpeg'
-description: "Exploring the Concept of implementing ride-sharing on the Ethereum Blockchain"
+description: "Exploring the Concept of ride-sharing on the Ethereum Blockchain"
 tags:
 - Ethereum
 - Blockchain